ironhack-labs/lab-javascript-greatest-movies/README.md

 ### Iteration 1: Order by year

 We need to sort the movies in ascending order by their release year.
-This should be easy using one of the __methods__ we've just learned. :wink:
+This should be easy using one of the **methods** we've just learned. :wink:
-Create a function `orderByYear()` that receives an array as parameter and returns a _sorted array_.
+Create a function `orderByYear()` that receives an array as parameter and returns a _new sorted array_.

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_3db351079827c0acba42cf1e397dd8a3.gif)

 If two movies have the same year, order them in alphabetical order by their title! :heavy_check_mark:

-__:bulb: Make sure not to mutate the original array :wink:__
+**:bulb: Make sure not to mutate the original array :wink:**

 ### Iteration 2: Steven Spielberg.
 The best?

-One of the most famous directors in cinema is __[Steven Spielberg](https://en.wikipedia.org/wiki/Steven_Spielberg)__, and he has some really awesome drama movies that are on our list, but we want to know how many of them are there.
+One of the most famous directors in cinema is **[Steven Spielberg](https://en.wikipedia.org/wiki/Steven_Spielberg)**, and he has some really awesome drama movies that are on our list, but we want to know how many of them are there.

-Go ahead and create a `howManyMovies()` function that receives an array as a parameter and `filter` :eyes: the array so we can have only the __drama__ movies where __Steven Spielberg__ is the director.
+Go ahead and create a `howManyMovies()` function that receives an array as a parameter and `filter` :eyes: the array so we can have only the **drama** movies where **Steven Spielberg** is the director.

 ### Iteration 3: Alphabetic order